 Jeff Brooks, is charged with the care and maintenance of the three remaining Tortola Sloops (including Vigilant) and he believes she may even be the oldest wooden sailboat of her type in the Western Hemisphere and possibly the world!
 Jeff is always on the hunt for a boat which might prove older ... but to date, has not found one.

 For several hundred years, these stalwart work horses of the Caribbean were used as inter-island passenger vessels and cargo boats.
 Incredibly, the Tola Boats were often used to carry livestock to neighbouring islands, including cattle, pigs, sheep and goats.
 I'd hate to imagine what it might have been like having an 800 or 900 pound, seasick bull aboard one of these tiny vessels!

 Until Vigilant popped a plank during a race and sank, she had always been a contender in the "Sweethearts of the Caribbean", wooden boat regatta!
 With stained sails and rust streaks on her white painted hull, this was to be the last time Vigilant would sail the waters of the BVI.

 Another treasure of the Caribbean is the marvelous Carib Canoe, Gli Gli, seen in the foreground of the photo above.

-Since she sank, this valiant little Tola Boat has been sitting on the hard at Virgin Islands Shipwrights in Soper's Hole, Tortola, waiting for her well deserved overhaul that was not to be.
+Since she sank, this valiant little Tola Boat sat on the hard at Virgin Islands Shipwrights in Soper's Hole, Tortola for several years, waiting for a well deserved overhaul that was not to be.

-It is truly sad to see Vigilant's current condition.
-This once strong and beautiful little sailing vessel which bravely tackled the Caribbean Sea for so many years, has been hauled for the last time.
+This once strong and beautiful little sailing vessel that bravely tackled the Caribbean Sea for so many years, has been hauled for the last time.

-All photos of Vigilant and the Tortola Sloops are copyrighted by Bareboats BVI or Nancy Terrell and may not be used on the web without prior written consent.
+All photos of Vigilant and the Tortola Sloops are copyrighted by Bareboats BVI or Nancy Terrell and may not be used on the internet without prior written consent.